As you’ll recall from the “What beer is made from” series, beer is made from four main ingredients – malt, water, yeast and hops.

 Plus, you’ll get learn the history of the style’s development and evolution, how it compares to similar styles, and a list of commercial examples made from breweries around the world so you can give each style a go.

-Now that you know what makes a beer style… get ready to start getting to know them!
+Now that you know what makes a beer style… it’s time to start getting to know them!

 *As defined by the Beer Judge Certification Program